Gabriella439/nixos-in-production/manuscript/Architecture.md

 {blurb, class:information}
 Note: macOS developers can in some cases build Linux build products locally using the Nixpkgs support for local Darwin builders on Linux.
 Revisit the [macOS-specific setup instructions](#macos-instructions) from the [Setting up your development environment](#setup) chapter for more details.

-However, this only works for Linux build products that share the same architecture (e.g. building `aarch64-linux` build products on an `aarch64-darwin` machine).
+Keep in mind that this only works for Linux build products that share the same architecture (e.g. building `aarch64-linux` build products on an `aarch64-darwin` machine).
+If you want to build for a different architecture then you'll still need to delegate the build to a spoke.
 {/blurb}

 ## Cache